raigon44/XAI-Latent-Variable-in-Computer-Vision/README.md

-## Latent Variables in Computer Vision
+# Latent Variables in Computer Vision

 The goal of deep generative models is to take as input a training sample from some distribution and learn a model that represents that distribution.
 A good generative model should have the following two capabilities:
 1. It should be able to generate a random new image which not present in the training dataset, but looks similar to the training data images.
 2. They should be able to alter or explore variations on the data we already have in specific direction.

-To satisfy the second capability, a generative model should have a continous latent space which will allow smooth interpolation.
+To satisfy the second capability, a generative model should have a continous latent space which will allow for smooth interpolation.

 Next we will take a look at some of the generative models used in field of computer vision.

-### AutoEncoder (AE)
+#### AutoEncoder (AE)

 AutoEncoders uses an unsupervised approach for learning a lower-dimensional feature representation from unlabeled training data.
 The encoder block learns the mapping from the input data to a low-dimensional latent space z.
 And the decoder recreates the orginal image from the latent vector.
 Autoencoders are optimized on re-construction loss.